-Amanda Alexander is an assistant professor and postdoctoral scholar in Afro-American studies and law at the University of Michigan, and a member of the Michigan Society of Fellows.
+Amanda Alexander is an assistant professor and postdoctoral scholar in Afro-American studies and law at the University of Michigan Law School and a member of the Michigan Society of Fellows.
 As a lawyer, legal scholar, and advocate, she works to reduce the impact of mass incarceration on families and build thriving communities.

-Professor Alexander serves on the steering committee of Law for Black Lives, a national network of lawyers committed to building the power of the Black Lives Matter movement.
-She teaches courses on movement lawyering and community organizing, and has trained law students and lawyers across the country on techniques for community-based lawyering.
-Professor Alexander regularly provides assistance and training to community organizations, advocates, and government agencies working to promote successful re-entry, alternatives to incarceration, and economic equity.
+Alexander regularly provides assistance and training to community organizations, advocates, and government agencies working to promote successful reentry, alternatives to incarceration, and economic equity.
 She serves on the board of the Prison Policy Initiative and as an adviser to the National Resource Center on Children and Families of the Incarcerated.
-Professor Alexander also co-facilitates the Inside-Out Theory Group at Macomb Prison outside Detroit, and is taking strides to broaden access to higher education in Michigan prisons.
+Alexander also co-facilitates the Inside-Out Theory Group at Macomb Prison outside Detroit and is taking strides to broaden access to higher education in Michigan prisons.

-Previously she has worked with the Detroit Center for Family Advocacy, the Bronx Defenders, the UN Special Rapporteur on the Right to Housing, and the Centre for Civil Society in Durban, South Africa.
+Previously, she has worked with the Detroit Center for Family Advocacy, The Bronx Defenders, the UN Special Rapporteur on the Right to Housing, and the Centre for Civil Society in Durban, South Africa.
 She worked on alternatives to stop-and-frisk policing as an Ella Baker Fellow at the Center for Constitutional Rights.
-Her writing has been published in The Globe and Mail, Mail & Guardian, the Michigan Journal of Race & Law, the Journal of Asian and African Studies, the Review of African Political Economy, and more.
+Her writing has been published in The Globe and Mail, the Mail & Guardian, the Michigan Journal of Race & Law, the Journal of Asian and African Studies, the Review of African Political Economy, and other publications.